Nzbuu/Time/Readme.md

 setSyncInterval(interval);         // set the number of seconds between re-sync
 ```

-There are many convenience macros in the `time.h` file for time constants and conversion
+There are many convenience macros in the `TimeLib.h` file for time constants and conversion
 of time units.

 To use the library, copy the download to the Library directory.